-The Titan is the world’s best medical grade titanium encased biomagnet implant.
+The Titan is the world’s best medical grade 2 pure titanium encased biomagnet implant.
 We’re so proud of Titan that it comes with a lifetime warranty!
 Conceived of in our community forum, it was previously crowdfunded in batches, but no longer!
 Now it’s a regular retail product!

 More DetailsWARNING This product is definitely a dangerous things.
 While our implants products have undergone several quality checks during manufacture and have been put through a battery of tests, nothing has been certified by any government regulatory agency for implantation or use inside the human body.
 Your personal decision to purchase and ultimately the safe use of this device is strictly your responsibility and at your own risk.

 MRI COMPATIBILITY WARNING The xG3 and all magnetic implant products should be removed before any MRI or magnetic imaging procedure.
 While our x-series transponders have tested as compatible with MRI machines up to 7T field strength, all magnetic products are incompatible with MRI machines and procedures.